ninchistudios/musicproduction/end-to-end-checklist.md

 #### Tips

-* Keep the Master bus clear so that the reference track is unaffected.
+* Keep the Master bus clear (meter only) so that the reference track is unaffected.
 Use a Mix Bus to glue the mix.

 #### Gain Staging with Basic Bus Layout